italian dessert recipes

 * 12 to 15 candied red and green cherries, halved

-* Cream the butter then beat sugar in gradually.
+* Cream the butter and sugar.

 * Add the egg yolks and extracts and beat until fluffy.

-* Stir in about half the flour; add the milk then beat well.
+* Stir in about half the flour

 * Stir in the remaining flour and knead just until blended in.